Phineas and Ferb (video game): Plot

+The proceeding day, yearning for a place to swim, Phineas gets the idea to make the whole neighborhood into a water park, venturing to a nearby mountain to collect parts and build the waterslide around.
+After completing it and finish testing the waterslide, Candace appears and, believing it to be impossible to make their waterslide and fun fair disappear, heads to get their mom.
+Phineas suddenly wonders where their pet platypus Perry is, unaware of Perry donning his secret agent hat and entering a tunnel disguised as a mushroom.

+Perry is sent to infiltrate his nemesis Dr. Doofenshmirtz's lab, where Doof introduces his latest invention: Mr. Flataplatinator, a giant robot.
+He then tries to trap Perry, but he easily escapes.
+Perry fights Dr. Doofenshmirtz, culminating in Doof crashing at his old invention Shrinkspheria.
+Perry escapes as the robot explodes, triggering Shrinkspheria to activate, shrinking the fun fair, along with all of Phineas and Ferb's inventions.

+Candace brings their mom, but she finds nothing wrong.
+Phineas and Ferb don't seem to mind their inventions disappearing.
+After they eat dinner, Ferb shows Phineas plans for building a time machine, which they use to travel to before their inventions disappeared.
+Upon arriving in the morning, they realize the machine is broken, leaving them stuck in the past.
+The brothers don't mind, as they have their inventions back.

 Gameplay

 The game's each, individual seven levels are based on an episode of the television series.
 The first stage of the game consists of Phineas and Ferb beginning their plans to destroy and construct a giant roller coaster.
 Phineas primarily is the one in his duo to find and gather the tools and objects necessary for it, while Ferb primarily is used to actually utilize each device.
 The two need to avoid their sister, Candace, as she is persistent in her desire to bust them and get them in trouble with their mom.
 Once every part in the needed list is found, the two construct the devices in the form of little puzzles which end with the creation of roller coaster tracks and engines.
 Once everything has been completed, the two race on the roller coaster down the tracks to compete.
 Throughout their way, they also build other devices, from a water slide to a winter wonderland, and occasionally bump into the neighborhood bully, Buford.
 After constructing all five rides in the game, Candace prepares her ultimate busting attack, after which Phineas remarks "Hey, where's Perry?"
-You suddenly find yourself playing as Perry the Platypus fighting in Doofenshmirtz Evil Inc, the player using the Touch Screen to help Perry fight Doof.
+The player suddenly finds themself playing as Perry the Platypus fighting in Doofenshmirtz Evil Inc, the player using the Touch Screen to help Perry fight Doof.
 After Perry's final attack, the resulting explosion obliterates all the rides Phineas and Ferb have made throughout the game, right as Candace drags her Mom into the backyard.
 Phineas and Ferb, not knowing what just happened, build a time machine and send themselves back to before the rides were destroyed.